bright/new-www/content/projects/accessible-911-call-for-people-with-speech-disabilities-confidential-project.md

 project_id: emergency-contact-app
 title: Accessible 911 Call for People with Speech Disabilities [Confidential Project]
 image: /images/case_study_emergency_911_app.png
-description: >-
-  The American emergency dispatch system, established in the 1960s, originally relied on landlines.
+description: The American emergency dispatch system, established in the 1960s, originally relied on landlines.
 Decades later, emergency call centers still do not support text messaging, which poses a challenge for people with speech disabilities to ask for help in the most stressful moments of their lives.
 To address this issue, we have partnered with a US-based NGO to develop an application that enables people to receive help without making a phone call.

-  The case study discusses a real project; however, due to a confidentiality agreement, we cannot reveal the name of our partner.
 hero_image: /images/case_study_emergency_response_app.png
 Hero Image_alt: emergency services app
 social_media_previev: /images/fb_preview_case_study_emergency_some.png